‘Bold And The Beautiful’ Spoilers For 2 Weeks: Steffy & Billy’s Horrible Secret, Wyatt & Katie’s Hot Hookup

 The Bold and the Beautiful (B&B) spoilers for the next two weeks reveal Steffy Forrester (Jacqueline MacInnes Wood) and Bill Spencer (Don Diamont) will feel guilty after a hot hookup.
 Sally Spectra (Courtney Hope) will admit to Coco Spectra (Courtney Grosbeck) that she has feelings for Liam Spencer (Scott Clifton).
 Katie Logan (Heather Tom) and Wyatt Fuller (Darin Brooks) try to spice up their sex life.
 It looks like an exciting few weeks ahead on the Bold and the Beautiful.

 According to Soap Central, Liam will continue to try to make amends with his distraught wife.
-Bold and the Beautiful spoilers state that Liam knows he messed up but wants to make it right.
+Bold and the Beautiful spoilers state that Liam knows he messed up, but he wants to make it right.
 Steffy will fire back at Liam that he hurt her when he kissed Sally.
 She will storm out of the house, leaving Liam to mull over their argument.

 Bold and the Beautiful spoilers indicate that Steffy will head over to the Forrester guesthouse.
 Steffy will think that she just needs time alone to think.
 Instead of thinking about her argument with Liam, she reaches out to Bill, hoping he’d have some advice for her.
 Bill offers to come over to chat with her.
 As he listens to Steffy rant about Liam and Sally, something comes over Bill, and he makes a move on Steffy.
 And, to his surprise, she doesn’t push him away.
-One thing leads to another and Bill makes love to Steffy!
+One thing leads to another and Bill makes love to Steffy.

 Today on #BoldandBeautiful, Steffy questions Liam about his loyalty to her and their marriage.
 WATCH FULL EPISODE: https://t.co/JgjyIEjGbk pic.twitter.com/CVBrpcz6Rx